-ICT Support maintains a software audit, containing a list of the software installed on each computer or laptop.
+IT Support maintains a software audit, containing a list of the software installed on each computer or laptop.
 This audit will be made available to any official body who require it for the purposes of copyright enforcement.
 The use or copying of software without the licensor's permission is illegal and equally the terms and conditions of software licenses must always be adhered to.

-The copying of music files, video and other copyright material if not legally purchased by the member of staff onto school computers may be illegal and removed if discovered.
-DVD's may only be played to an audience if it is within the terms of their license agreement.
+The copying of music files, video and other copyright material if not legally purchased by the member of staff/students onto school computers may be illegal and removed if discovered.
+DVDs and media from online streaming services such as YouTube, Netflix and Amazon Prime Video may only be played to an audience if it is within the terms of their license agreement or the school holds an additional license which allows.
 School mobile devices may be locked to not allow such content in which case no member of staff should circumvent this setting.

-Whilst it is the user's responsibility to take reasonable care over the configuration of their computer hardware, it is possible for software to be installed on a machine without the full comprehension of the user.
-Users discovering software that has been installed in an unsolicited manner and which contravenes the licensing regulations above must contact ICT Support who will assist in resolving any issues.
+Whilst it is the user's responsibility to take reasonable

+care over the configuration of their computer hardware, it is possible for software to be installed on a machine without the full comprehension of the user.
+Users discovering software that has been installed in an unsolicited manner and which contravenes the licensing regulations above must contact IT Support who will assist in resolving any issues.

 The school has the right to seize/reclaim any laptop or computer without explanation.

-ICT Support have the ability to view all files on the network and devices but are prohibited from doing so without permission from the Headteacher, Chair of Governors or the E-learning Systems Manager permission
+IT Support have the ability to view all files on the network and devices but are prohibited from doing so without permission from the Headteacher, Chair of Governors or the Senior IT Technician.